 Keep the mustard seeds covered with kombucha so that they don’t dry out.
 You can add more kombucha to keep the level higher than the mustard seed.
 If you forget about the mustard seed for a few days, it will be fine as long as there is no mold on top of the kombucha.
 Just keep the kombucha over the top of the mustard seeds and it will be fine.

-The mustard seeds have soaked long enough when you can pop them with your finger nails.
+The mustard seeds have soaked long enough when you can pop them with your fingernails.
 It will take a couple of days.

 Pour the contents of the jar into your food processor or Vitamix.
-Puree the mustard seeds by blending on low speed.
+Puree the mustard seeds by blending at low speed.
 Add ½ tsp.
 Celtic salt or Himalayan salt to the mixture as it purees.
-If the mixture is too thick to process smoothly, add a bit more kombucha, just 1 tbsp. at a time, until mixture is pureed and smooth.
+If the mixture is too thick to process smoothly, add a bit more kombucha, just 1 tbsp. at a time, until the mixture is pureed and smooth.

 Add 1 tsp. turmeric (optional) if you prefer a more yellow colour to your mustard.